Armenians violate ceasefire 91 times throughout the day | News.az

 Military units of the armed forces of Armenia violated ceasefire 91 times throughout the day.

-Armenian armed forces, located in Barekamavan, Voskevan villages and on nameless hills in Noyemberyan region, in Vazashen village and on nameless hills in Ijevan region, in Chinari, Aygedzor villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kamarli, Gushchu Ayrim, Bala Jafarli villages of Gazakh region, in Kokhanebi, Aghbulag, Munjuglu villages of Tovuz region and on nameless hills in Gadabay region, according to Azerbaijani Defense Ministry's website.
+Armenian armed forces, located in Barekamavan, Voskevan villages and on nameless hills in Noyemberyan region, in Vazashen village and on nameless hills in Ijevan region, in Chinari, Aygedzor villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kamarli, Gushchu Ayrim, Bala Jafarli villages of Gazakh region, in Kokhanebi, Aghbulag, Munjuglu villages of Tovuz region and on nameless hills in Gadabay region.

 News.Az